310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 </div>

 {% bubble Shinobu curious %}
-Huh~… So the person that Mizusaba-san calls “Ani-sama” is the “Okinawa’s Oni” that I’ve heard about a few times?[^26]
+Huh~… So the person that Mizusaba-san calls “Nii-sama” is the “Okinawa’s Oni” that I’ve heard about a few times?[^26]
 {% endbubble %}

 {% bubble Mizusaba %}